prisma-labs/bema/README.md

 ### About

-Bema is a framework for writing benchamrks.
+Bema is a framework for writing benchmarks.
 It focused on your workflow of writing and maintain benchmarks over time.
 Under the hood it uses [Benchmark.js](https://benchmarkjs.com/) as its engine but layers many features on top.
 Conceptually you can roughly think of it to benchmarks what
 [`jest`](https://jestjs.io/) is to tests.
-It was initially developed at [Prisma](https://www.prisma.io/) for internal bencmarking needs and continues to be used today.
+It was initially developed at [Prisma](https://www.prisma.io/) for internal benchmarking needs and continues to be used today.
 Its features and roadmap are driven firstly by Prisma's needs however community contributions are generally welcome too!

 ### Features